Published 19 Apr 2020

 Another key benefit of moving your IT into our data centres is geographical resilience.

-By mirroring your systems between geographically-separated data centres, you can make sure that your systems continue functioning in the event of a localised disaster.
+By mirroring your systems between geographically separated data centres, you can make sure that your systems continue functioning in the event of a localised disaster.
 This wouldn’t be the case if your systems were all housed in a room in your own office.

 For this reason, even businesses that run their IT from their premises often use a third-party data centre as a backup.
 The disaster recovery options provided by dispersed data centres should form a key part of the business continuity planning of any organisation that relies on mission-critical IT systems.

-All of our data centres are connected by our multi-gigabit core network, allowing the fast and reliable transfer of data between the facilities.
+All our data centres are connected by our multi-gigabit core network, allowing the fast and reliable transfer of data between the facilities.

 Managed cloud and other services